MA Creative Writing

 Equipment and facilities

-• co-working spaces with flexible desks, large screens, laptop library, comfy seating, and a shared kitchen
+• co-working spaces with flexible desks, large screens and a laptop library

-• the Performance Lab: our two-studio theatre space, fully equipped with lighting, sound and special effects.
+• our performance lab, equipped with lighting, sound and special effects

-• a specialist cinema equipped with state-of-the-art 4K digital projection and twin 35mm film projectors
+• a specialist cinema with 4K digital projection and twin 35mm film projectors

-• our skills centre, offering specialist advice to hone essential skills and provide feedback on your academic writing
+• our Skills Centre, with advice on academic skills and feedback on your academic writing

 Entry requirements